Eagle Alert: Frequently Asked Questions

 Who can sign up to receive EAGLE ALERTS?

-All Southern Miss students, faculty and staff who are currently in the university’s system with a valid campus ID are eligible to enroll in the Eagle Alert system.
-Those who wish to participate will need their student or employee ID number and SOAR password to log in to the registration page.
+All Southern Miss students, faculty and staff who are currently in the university’s system with a valid campus ID are enroll in the Eagle Alert system.

-Why should I sign up for EAGLE ALERT voice and text messages?
+Why do I receive EAGLE ALERT voice and text messages?

 This system will provide instantaneous information regarding situations that pose an imminent danger and that require immediate action by students, faculty and staff.
 Because individuals are in multiple locations, both on and off campus, at any one time, the Eagle Alert system provides the most efficient and quickest way to notify the most number of people at one time.